Note

 Masking consists in selecting the region of the image on which the model is run: it is useless to run it outside of the brain.

 The approach taken by FirstLeveModel is to estimate it from the fMRI data itself when no mask is explicitly provided.
-Since the data have been resampled into MNI space, we can use instead a mask of the grey matter in MNI space.
+Since the data have been resampled into MNI space, we can use instead a mask of the gray matter in MNI space.
 The benefit is that it makes voxel-level comparisons easier across subjects and datasets, and removes non-grey matter regions, in which no BOLD signal is expected.
 The downside is that the mask may not fit very well this particular data.

 from nilearn.datasets import fetch_icbm152_brain_gm_mask